 Anger is valid, like any of the other emotions we experience.
 However, it seems to have a much worse reputation than other feelings due to its potential to directly harm those around us.
 This makes learning to control it just as or maybe even more important than controlling other emotions we experience.
 Let’s start by destigmatizing anger.

 Anger is a secondary emotion which means that every time we experience anger, there is another emotion we are experiencing beneath the surface that may be more vulnerable to share.
 The “Anger Iceberg” provides a great visual of this concept.
 Unfortunately, the society we live in has portrayed anger, especially for men, to be much more socially acceptable to show as compared to sadness by crying, guilt, shame, embarrassment, jealousy, and the list goes on.
-So what can we do with this information?
-How can we learn to control our anger?
+So, what can we do with this information?
+How can we learn to control our frustrations?
 As with all other emotions, I always say – start with curiosity, asking yourself “what” and “how” questions!

 How was anger shown in my family growing up?